 The Board shall consist of ten members.

-Three members shall be elected by and from among the employees of the Company.
-The members shall be elected for two years at a time.
-At least one member are up for election each year.
+Three members with two deputies in order of priority shall be elected by and from among the employees of the Company.
+The members and deputy members shall be elected for two years at a time.
+At least one member and deputy are up for election each year.
 Both genders shall be represented.

 Other Board members and the Chair are elected for one year at a time.

 The Board is called regularly for meetings by the Chair of the Board.
 A member of the Board and the CEO can require that the Board be convened.

 The Board has a quorum when more than half of its members are present or take part in the discussions on a matter.
 The Board can nevertheless not make decisions unless all members of the Board have as far as possible been given the opportunity to take part in the discussions on the matter.

 a) direct the Company's activities, including adopting its strategy, and ensure that the interests of the Company and the shareholders are properly safeguarded,